 "She (that is Minerva) enkindled an unwearied fire from his helmet and his shield."
-And, "Such a fire did she enkindle from his head and his shoulders."
-But all the translators render these lines, as if unwearied fire in the first line and fire in the second were nominatives, and not accusatives.
-I am indebted to Proclus in Plat.
-Polit. p.
-353, for this information.
+And, "Such a fire did she extindle from his head and his shoulders."
+But all the translators ren-

 Page 189.
 Three eyes.]
 These three eyes in the statue of Jupiter were doubtless designed as symbols of those three deities, Jupiter, Neptune, and Pluto, of whom we have given a copious account in a former note: and these eyes being fixed in one body, signify the profound union of these deities with each other.
 The verse of Homer, cited by Pausanias, is in the Iliad, lib. viii.